Florence: Meaning, Popularity, Origin of Baby Name Florence | Girls

 ---

 What a coincidence!
 My maternal grandmother's name was Florence Belle as well!
 She was a beautiful woman with bright red hair, and a knack for linguistics (I loved it when she read Dr. Seuss's "Fox in Socks" to me as a child).
 She was a missionary in both China and Japan and lived a fruitful, godly life.
 She was well-loved by everyone who knew her.
-Her husband's name was Art and she had six children (Carol, Bob, Rick, Aileen, Joy, Loren).- Nicknames for Florence: | Edit
+Her husband's name was Art and she had six children (Carol, Bob, Rick, Aileen, Joy, Loren).I named my daughter this in 2014 and I think it's a beautiful, strong name that can be taken seriously while retaining its femininity.
+It has the classic appeal of names like Emma, Amelia, and Sarah without being super common.
+I really hope she grows up liking it as much as my husband and I do.

-Flo, Flossie, Florrie, Flora, Ren, Floxy
+Flo, Flossie, Florrie, Flora, Ren, Floxy, Lennie, Lori

-- Meanings and history of the name Florence: | Edit
+- Meanings and history of the name Florence

 From the Italian city, heart of the Renaissance.
 This name became popular due to the fame of Florence Nightingale, who was born in Florence and named for the city of her birth.
 (She had a sister named Parthenope, the ancient name for the city of Naples, where she was born.)